 How do I know what courses are considered degree-applicable for federal and state financial aid?

 When you make your schedule, any courses that are not applicable to your degree are identified.
-You can also run a degree-audit in WIReD or request one at the Registrar's Office.
+You can also run DegreeWorks in WIReD or request a degree audit at the Registrar's Office.
 Please request assistance from your advisor and the Financial Aid Office if you have concerns about your courses.

 Can I repeat previously passed courses and how does this affect my federal and state financial aid?

 You should discuss the need for repeating courses with your advisor AND the Financial Aid Office.
 You may need to schedule the class to be repeated IN ADDITION to 12 degree-applicable credit hours for your financial aid to not be affected.
 Repeating courses can also affect your Satisfactory Academic Progress for future financial aid.

 Can I receive federal financial aid for the 24 credit hour program?

 Students who first enroll in a degree program on or after July 1, 2012 MUST have a high school diploma or a recognized equivalent (i.e. a NYS GED) in order to receive federal financial aid.
 Students may receive state aid if they pass an approved Ability to Benefit test.